2008 Tibetan unrest: Media coverage

-Riots against non-Tibetans began on Friday, 14 March.
-Chinese TV channels aired hours of anti-Chinese riots in Lhasa and the aftermath.
-Employees at the state television service CCTV's English service were instructed to keep broadcasting footage of burned-out shops and Chinese wounded in attacks.
-As of 18 March, no footage of demonstrators acting peacefully was shown.
+Chinese TV channels aired footage of anti-Chinese riots in Lhasa and the aftermath which was broadcast for several hours.
 China's Communist Party newspaper, the People's Daily, called on the government to "resolutely crush the 'Tibet independence' forces' conspiracy and sabotaging activities".
 The People's Daily also accused the Dalai Lama and the Central Tibetan Administration of orchestrating the protests in its commentary.
 Yahoo!
 China published "most wanted" posters across its homepage to assist Chinese police in apprehending protestors; 24 Tibetans are believed to have been arrested as a result.

 On 17 March, the Toronto Star reported the accounts of various Canadian witnesses who were caught up in the violence.
 One Canadian witnessed an attack by a mob on a motorcyclist, others recounted how the violence of the riots forced them to escape with help from taxi drivers and guides, and another described how they intervened to save a Han Chinese man from a mob.